jsz-05/Calendar/README.md

 - Fill in the form and click “Add Event.”
 - View updates with colored markers.
 - Manage events in the “Your Events” list.

+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.